montessori-ressources/api-platform-poc/README.md

 docker-compose up
 ```

-How to access then the maim ressources ?
+How to access then the main ressources ?

 (you will need to accept the certificate exception as it is self-signed ones)